The first step

 A counsellor's responsibility is to provide a therapeutic structure to help facilitate you in exploring matters that cause concern.
 This therapeutic process encourages a deeper sense of personal awareness and understanding enabling you to recognise the changes you may choose to make for yourself

-If you decide to proceed we will agree on a contract together covering the day, time your goals and your fee.
+If you decide to proceed we will agree to a contract together covering the day, time your goals and your fee.
 We will have fifty minutes to an hour together usually on a weekly basis and will regularly review progress.

 CBT entails homework assignments, consisting of diary keeping, various worksheets and devising and practising experiments.
 In this way clients are encouraged to maintain a rational perspective becoming their own detective, critically evaluating their own initial reactions, thoughts, feelings behaviour and physical sensations.

 CBT has embraced the notion that it is not the events themselves that trigger emotional and behavioural responses, but the client's interpretation of those events.

 CBT emphasis what is called thinking errors and defines and works with three levels of thinking patterns that at each level can undermine a client, limiting their ability to cope with difficulties.
 At the most accessible level, we find our automatic negative thoughts (NATs) it can be enough for many clients simply to identify and challenge their NATs for symptom relief to occur.